excellalabs/docker-workshop-2/README-Outline.md

 ## TODO

 - final practice
-    - review slides and minimize; brief run-through
-        - TODO in readme for redundancy vs slides
     - review agenda (below)
     - review readme and go over presenting it and flow
-        - perhaps move some info into sidebars, just to make going through it easier
-        - gen slide deck from it
-        - put in some diagrams for cluster architecture, pods, pod lifecycle, deployments, services, networking volumes, controllers, repl controller, etc wrap (see ps arch)
+        - clean up readme with deep dive section-offs
     - review flow of exercises, do they build well on each other and do they support the right core concepts?

+- beef up cli core command examples/exercises
+- backup instructions
+    - minikube
-- minikube & kube tutoral sandbox backup instructions
+    - kube tutoral sandbox backup instructions
+    - GCP instructions
 - change image used in deployment & service to be the same.
 Add the service to the deployment to expose.
 - change sample deployment on first step to use something very light
 - Add exercise for updating app

-- flesh out key overivew of Deployments (mention object used?, update Services and manifests above exercises
+### If time

 - Use a multi-container app if it's feasible for the timeframe (show pod-to-pod communication).

-### If time

 - add step to deployment exercise to kill one and have it spin back up

 - does this section need to be in our readme?
 More inf